mltframework/mlt_web/plugins/ConsumerAvformat.md

 title: Pixel format
 description:
-See &#39;ffmpeg -pix_fmt list&#39; to see a list of values.
+See &#39;ffmpeg -pix_fmts&#39; to see a list of values.
 Normally, this is not required, but some codecs support multiple pixel formats, especially chroma bit-depth.
+type: string
+readonly: no
+required: no

+### sample_fmt

+title: Audio sample format
+description:
+See &#39;ffmpeg -sample_fmts&#39; to see a list of values.
+Normally, this is not required, but some codecs support multiple sample formats, especially bit-depth and planar vs. interleaved.
+This is evaluated at a lower priority than mlt_audio_format.
 type: string
 readonly: no
 required: no